-Curved screens have gains larger than 1 and viewing angles much less than 180°.
+Curved screens have gains larger than 3 and viewing angles much less than 180°.
 Most curved screens have different horizontal and vertical viewing angles.
 Incident light does not reflect equally in all directions.
 The reflected light concentrates in a conical volume or "viewing cone".
 Audiences within the viewing cone see a brighter image than that from an equal area on a flat screen.
 Audiences outside the viewing cone see a dimmer image.

 To summarize, curved screens are better suited for brightly lit rooms where the audience is situated within the viewing cone.
 Flat screens are best suited when a wide viewing angle is required and ambient room lighting (near the screen) is low.
+Curved screens are NOT recommended in a home theater environment.

-Note: Screen Gain is defined in Appendix A. Glossary.
+Note: Screen Gain is defined in Appendix A, Glossary.